GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Ablation Study

-\textbf{RQ5: How does Model-Enhanced SFT improve Model Agent’s generation capability?} We select four out-toolset tasks within Graph4real on middle-scale: Max Flow, Commoin Neighbors, Link Prediction, and Node Classification.
-Three versions of the Model Agent are evaluated: the original untuned agent (Llama3.1-8B), agent fine-tuned using Code-Enhanced SFT method, and agent fine-tuned using Model-Enhanced SFT method.
+We select four out-toolset tasks within Graph4real on middle-scale.
+Three versions of the Tool Creator are evaluated: the original untuned agent (Llama3.1-8B), agent fine-tuned using Code-Enhanced SFT method, and agent fine-tuned using Tool Creation Fine-tuning method.
 Table \ref{tab:model_sft} reports the accuracy and executable percentage.
-The improvements in both accuracy and executability metrics confirm the effectiveness of Model-Enhanced SFT.
+The improvements in both accuracy and executability metrics confirm the effectiveness of Tool Creation Fine-tuning.
 Compared to Code-Enhanced SFT, especially for mainstream open-source LLMs, it is more challenging to enable LLMs to master the reasoning capabilities for complex tasks through code training.
 The complexity of the tasks and the limitations of LLM capabilities hinder their generalization performance on complex tasks.
-In contrast, Model-Enhanced SFT effectively enhances accuracy and executability by allowing the model to focus more on generating core task-specific models.
+In contrast, Tool Creation Fine-tuning effectively enhances accuracy and executability by allowing the agent to focus more on generating core task-specific tools.